Three high mountain passes: Sherpani Col (6135m), West Col (6143m), and Amphu Lapcha Pass (5850m)

 Accommodation

-The Makalu trail up to Makalu Base Camp has a few trekking lodges and teahouses where to can spend the night.
+The Makalu trail up to Makalu Base Camp has a few trekking lodges and teahouses where you can spend the night.
 The lodges are very basic with a wooden bed, a mattress, a pillow, and a blanket.
-They will be on twin twin-sharing basis.
+They will be on a twin-sharing basis.
 After we move forward from the base camp, there are no permanent settlements and no lodging options.
-So, we will be camping onwards Makalu Base Camp up to Amu Laptsa Base Camp.
+So, we will be camping at Makalu Base Camp up to Amu Laptsa Base Camp.
 Then, from Chhukung, we will be spending the nights at the lovely teahouse.

 Meals during Makalu Sherpani Col Pass Trek